giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

 }
 ```

+**Note**: Instead of using `"CLOUDFRONT_DOMAIN:aud": "sts.amazonaws.com"` you can use `"CLOUDFRONT_DOMAIN:sub": "system:serviceaccount:NAMESPACE:SA_NAME"` to make the permission more restrictive.

 You need to fill real values for these placeholders:
 * `ROLE_AWSACCOUNT` - AWS account where the role is located
 * `CLOUDFRONT_DOMAIN` - cloudfront domain of the cluster, you can find the information in the ConfigMap `clusterID-irsa-cloudfront` in the organization namespace inside the management cluster or via AWS console in `Cloudfront`
+* `NAMESPACE` - Kubernetes namespace in cluster, where the pod and service account be used.
+* `SA_NAME` - Name of the Kubernetes Service Account which wil be using by the pod.